 - All transactional data like credit card numbers, CVV and that stuff is kept with FastSpring – our payment provider.
 We don’t touch that data.
 We only get your email address and your name.
 And your money 🙂

-There are three levels of service:
+There are two levels of service:

 - FREE: You don’t pay us.
 We provide no support.
 You get to use the software – but it’s limited in functionality.
 If you want to use the software without limits you need to pay a bit of money.
 If you want to have support you need to pay some more.

 - STANDARD: You give us money and in return you get software without any limitations.
 You get updates, you get bug fixes.
 You get email support – when we have the time to respond to you.
-We give priority email support to the Premium users.
-The Standard license is for personal use only.

 - If the software blows up your computer or your network or your house or so on – it’s still on you.
 We do our best to ensure there is no malware in our software.
 However we cannot guarantee that our source code hasn’t been compromised by a state-level bad actor.
 It would be be a sad day though and we’re pretty diligent to ensure that doesn’t happen.
 Then again – that’s probably what the Solarwinds guys said too.